schalkventer/zod-dev/README.md

 project's data ingress and egress.
 For this reason, Zod does not naturally lend itself well to loosely typed TypeScript or pure JavaScript projects.

+This package is a tiny 0.49kb abstraction on top of Zod in order to get the IDE Intellisense benefits of Zod without the run-time overhead in production

 # Usage

 ```bash